Niveusgh/Global-Land-Change/README.md

 - *All data are from ourworldindata.org*

 2. **Clean your data and perform a pandas merge with your two data sets, then calculate some new values based on the new data set.** </br>
 The project involves the merging of the two CSV files.
 The datasets are cleaned and preprocessed to ensure data quality and usability.
-The merged file then used to calculate the proportion of total cereals allocated to human food for each year and each entity.
+The merged file then used to calculate the proportion of total cereals allocated to human food for each country.

-3. **Make 3 matplotlib or seaborn (or another plotting library) visualizations to display your data.** </br>
+3. **Make 3 matplotlib or seaborn visualizations to display your data.** </br>
 Three Seaborn Plots are generated as output.
-The first visualization shows global trends in different land use categories.
+The first visualization shows global trends in different land categories.
 The second visualization illustrates land use patterns by region, and the third presents a time-series analysis of cereal distribution to different uses.

 4. **Utilize a virtual environment and include instructions in your README on how the user should set one up.** </br>
-This project uses Poetry for environment management.
-However, a traditional VENV can also be used with the included requirements.txt file.
+This project uses a traditional VENV, it can be used with the included requirements.txt file.

 5. **Annotate your .py files with well-written comments and a clear README.md (only applicable if you’re not using a jupyter notebook).** </br>
 This README file serves the purpose of providing comprehensive guidance to users.

+---
 ## Data Analysis Conclusions
 Indonedia and Malaysia are the biggest contributors.
 Combined, they produce 87% of global palm oil.
 And the deforestation data showin that the tropical forest in Indonesia has been declining over the past 3 decades.
 - The graph 'Top 10 Palm Production Country' shows the golbal trend of top palm producers.